parkerrudd/parkerrudd/README.md

 - 👋 Hi, I’m @parkerrudd
-- 👀 I’m interested in front-end web design.
-I love building web apps using HTML, CSS, and JavaScript.
+- 👀 I’m a web and mobile app developer.
-- 🌱 I’m currently using ReactJS to build dynamic web applications and easy to adopt user interfaces.
+- 🌱 I have experience using Angular, React, and React Native to build dynamic web and mobile apps.
 - 📫 You can reach me at my email, parkerbrudd@gmail.com, or on twitter, @parkerrudd.
 <!-- - - 💞️ I’m looking to collaborate on ... -->